open/close all folders

 Deus Ex: Mankind Divided

 - The Pre-Order Bonus "Micro Assembler" augmentation (found in the Tactical Pack DLC) makes several functions in the game insultingly easy.
-The aug converts duplicate weapons you find into crafting parts, which can be used to make weapon upgrades, items or Multitools (which instantly hack any level door).
+The aug converts duplicate weapons you find into crafting parts, which can be used to make weapon upgrades, augment ammunition, items - particularly Multitools (a digital Skeleton Key which can be used to hack any level door, security panel, or computer).
 Want to make more money than you know what to do with?
 Convert everything you can into multitools and sell them for profit.
 Sick of carrying duplicate weapons to a shopkeeper to sell for cash?
 This aug takes all the stress out of inventory management.
 The only downside is that it still costs Praxis Kits to unlock, and it can inadvertantly convert duplicate weapons (even unique ones) into crafting parts, but the downsides are menial compared to the benefits.
-Locked doors and the money needed for Praxis Kits stop being a problem completely once you have this.
-It also has the benefit of opening up playstyles that are normally Awesome, but Impractical (requiring high usage of Biocell energy), like a character who exclusively uses the Tesla to blaze through missions.
+Locked doors, safes, computers, and the money needed for Praxis Kits stop being a problem completely once you have this.
+It also has the benefit of opening up playstyles that are normally Awesome, but Impractical (requiring high usage of Biocell energy and/or Aug ammo), like a character who exclusively uses the Tesla or Blade Launcher to blaze through missions.

 - The Micro Assembler's usefulness even extends to the DLCs, where it can be brought in to both the System Rift and A Criminal Past expansions if the Tactical Pack is installed.
 Notably, the developers caught on to the broken nature of the aug and ended up giving it a Nerf in the latter DLC — it can't be unlocked until you find Guerrero in his cell halfway through the story.